Fuseh/CodingHW/README.md

 [Click Here to View My Answer](https://github.com/Fuseh/CodingPractice/blob/master/Assignment4.java)

-### 🧊Assignment #5 (Additional For-Loop Practice): ▄︻デ11.27.2021══━一
+### 🧊Assignment #5 (Additional For and While-Loop Practice): ▄︻デ11.27.2021══━一

 Prompt the user to enter any positive integer.
-Then display the numbers from one to the user-inputted integer using a for loop.
+Then display the numbers from one to the user-inputted integer using a for loop and a while loop (in two separate sections).
 For example, if the user inputted 11, the output should look like this:

 1 2 3 4 5 6 7 8 9 10 11